offbynull/learn/Math/input/input.md

 > * 2 * 0 = 0 (0 < 11)

 The test number is now smaller than the expected product.
-The position then moves to the next significant digit of the test number.
+The position moves to the next significant digit of the test number.
 That digit gets incremented until the product becomes either equal or greater than the expected product...

 > * 2 * 0 = 0 (0 < 11)